stefanoslig/blog/_posts/ngrx-signals-store.md

 ---
-title: 'All you need to know to start working with the NgRx Signals Store'
+title: 'All you need to know to get started with the NgRx Signals Store'
-excerpt: 'In this article we explore how we can migrate a codebase using NgRx Store to the NgRx SignalStore'
+excerpt: 'In this article, we explore the NgRx Signals Store, a new state management solution for Angular Signals, offering simplicity, scalability, and minimal boilerplate.'
 coverImage: '/assets/blog/ngrx-signals-store/ngrx-signals-store.png'
 date: '2024-01-08T05:35:07.322Z'
 author: